defiant00/dnd/README.md

   * possibly where Neon showed up
   * good place for an eventual showdown
 * Duskspire
+  * midsized city, butting against a mountain and surrounded by forest
+  * large ornate stone building carved into the mountain
+    * Arcana Illuminata - to shed light onto the arcane
+      * largest arcane magic school
+      * has a higher than average mix of races
+      * built into the mountain with dwarvish help
+      * there's a lot more to it dug into the mountain and down
+        * vaults for rare books and dangerous magical items
+  * started as a place to study the intersection of energies at its location
+  * when the local monarch recognized the value is when they decided to construct the school itself
+    * saw it as reflecting well on his domain
+    * considered having the best most knowledgable magic users a real strength
+    * with the direct patronage from the ruler, it also became more directly beholden to him as well
+    * gained a more pronounced guard presence, both for security and somewhat of an arcane taskforce
+    * they now monitor the realm, reporting back and then working with local towns if a threat is suspected
+    * they are also rumored to have a heavily fortified magical dungeon
+* ?
   * named optimistically
   * founded by a rich family deep into the arts
   * famous music school